webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 `splitChunks.chunks` option can be set to automatically generate new chunks associated with an entry point.
 For example, entry points `a.js` and `b.js` share common code with the file `vendors~a~b.js`.

-With multiple entry points, it can be difficult to identify relation between auto-generated chunks and entry points.
+With multiple entry points, it can be difficult to identify relation between the auto-generated chunks and entry points.

 The plugin parse the `entrypoints` [Map](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Map) object from the webpack compilation to get all valid entry points and associated files.
 Then, it generates HTML files which include all assets filtered by entry point and the `chunks-manifest.json` file.